2010 Cleveland Browns season: Week 9: vs. New England Patriots

 Coming off their bye week, the Browns went home for their Week 9 intraconference duel with the New England Patriots.
 Cleveland delivered the opening punch in the first quarter as kicker Phil Dawson hit a 38-yard field goal, followed by running back Peyton Hillis' 2-yard touchdown run.
 The Patriots answered in the second quarter as quarterback Tom Brady completed a 2-yard touchdown pass to tight end Aaron Hernandez.
 Cleveland struck back on a touchdown run by wide receiver Chansi Stuckey.

 The Browns added onto their lead in the third quarter as rookie quarterback Colt McCoy got a 16-yard touchdown run.
 Cleveland continued to pull away in the fourth quarter with another Dawson field goal.
 New England tried to rally as Brady completed a 1-yard touchdown pass to Hernandez (with the extra point kicked by wide receiver Wes Welker), yet the Browns pulled away with Hillis' 35-yard touchdown run.

-With the win, Cleveland improved to 3–5.
+With their first win over the Patriots since 2000, Cleveland improved to 3–5.
 Hillis was named as the AFC Offensive Player of the Week.
+However, as of 2025, this remains the last time the Browns had defeated the Patriots.